Camp cripple creek

 Bullard, William Henry (1839 - 1915) Born in Cincinnati, OH; Mustered in 4 Jun 61; Wages stopped in Nov / Dec 63 to pay for a replacement bayonet; Mustered out 18 Jun 64; Worked as a Painter and a Lithographer; Filed an Invalid's Pension Petition in 1881; His wife, Hannah, preceded him in death by 7 years; Died in Campbell Co, KY (across the river from Cincinnati) of heart complications; Buried Spring Grove Cem

-Frick, Joseph <36> (<1825> - ) Mustered in on 4 Jun 61; He was incorrectly marked as a Deserter in 1 Oct 61 at Camp Enyart, VA; He would desert from Camp Cripple Creek (alternately listed as Fort Transit Signal Station) on 1 Feb 63; There is a Joseph Frick born about 1824 in Germany, unmarried, who worked as a Laborer in Antonia, MO--he died of an accidental gunshot wound on 28 Apr 1891--was this our Joseph?
+Frick, Joseph <36> (<1825> - ) Mustered in on 4 Jun 61; He was incorrectly marked as a Deserter in 1 Oct 61 at Camp Enyart, VA; However, he would desert from Camp Cripple Creek (alternately listed as Fort Transit Signal Station) on 1 Feb 63; There is a Joseph Frick born about 1824 in Germany, unmarried, who worked as a Laborer in Antonia, MO--he died of an accidental gunshot wound on 28 Apr 1891--was this our Joseph?
 There is also a Joseph Frick 1821 - 16 Sept 1887 who is buried in St. John's Cemetery in Louisville, KY--maybe this is our Joseph?
 What made him run away from Cripple Creek?
 Where did he go?
 What did he do for the rest of his life?

 Jones, Charles T. 24 (1837 - 1900) Born in Indiana; Middle initial sometimes given as "F"; Mustered in on 4 Jun 61 at Pendleton, OH as a Fifer, but reduced to ranks on 8 Jun because he "couldn't play a fife"; Would eventually find his niche as a Clerk (first, in the Commissary Dept, then in the Regimental Quarter Master's Dept); Mustered out 18 Jun 64; Married Wilhelmina Budke; Worked as a Printer in 1880; Charles and Wilhelmina buried together in Vine St. Cem in Cincinnati